16 Polite Habits Restaurant Staffers Secretly Dislike

 “I work in a dining hall with multiple seating areas, and sometimes people will just walk in and seat themselves, even though we have signs that say ‘Wait to be seated,'” says Grace T., a hostess in Houston.
 “When I ask them to move, they usually say they were just trying to help because I looked busy.”
 Unfortunately, that is the opposite of helpful, as restaurants with hosted seating have a system to make sure customers are arranged evenly between servers.

 Do this instead: Proper dining etiquette states that you wait to be seated.
 Also, don’t change tables without talking to a host or server first.

 Ordering from another server

-Your waiter looks swamped, so why not ask someone else for dessert or another appetizer?
-Because it can make things super confusing when they are trying to put together your bill.
-But you can politely ask another server to flag your waiter down.
-Find out also the secrets the kitchen crew doesn’t want you to know.
+Your waiter looks swamped, so why not ask a different server for dessert or another appetizer?
+Because it can make things super confusing when they’re trying to put together your bill, says Sokolosky.
+Also, that’s not their job, and they have their own hefty workload to deal with.

 Cleaning up after an accident

 Oops—you knocked a glass of wine off the table and you want to minimize the trouble for the staff.
 While this is understandable, the last thing the staff wants is for you to pick up bits of glass.
 They’re the ones with the mop and vacuum and will be able to clean it up much more thoroughly and efficiently.

 Do this instead: An apology is enough, then let them take care of it, says Sokolosky.
 Aside from an appropriately timed and sincere “I’m sorry,” find out the other things polite people always say.

 - Valerie Sokolosky, etiquette expert and author of Do It Right